rhinogram/rhinocloud-sdk/README.md

 # rhinocloud-sdk
-Rhinocloud acts as an abstraction layer for the `aws-sdk` that uses JavaScript-friendly syntax, such as camel case functions and parameters; and also handles certain errors that can cause frustrations or unnecessary code to work around the CloudFormation API.
+Rhinocloud acts as an abstraction layer for the `aws-sdk` that uses JavaScript-friendly syntax, such as camel case functions and parameters; and also handles certain errors that can cause frustrations or unnecessary code to work around the API's.
+Rhinocloud-sdk is meant to be a mirco package to make developing in AWS as easy as possible.

 #### Dependencies
 * Node v 8.x and higher